What is Mezzanine Financing?

 Now Mezzanine Financing Definition can be of different types –

-As a result, Mezzanine Fund aren’t something everyone would go for.
+As a result, the Mezzanine Fund isn’t something everyone would go for.
 The risk is much higher and the expectation of benefits is also quite high.

-Here are the top-most important characteristics of Mezzanine Financing –
+Here are the top-most important characteristics of Mezzanine Funding –

-- A pretty flexible form of financing: Mezzanine are called subordinate debts.
-And it is particularly useful for small business owners who aren’t yet ready to pay a huge cost of capital on the equity financing.
+- A pretty flexible form of financing: Mezzanine is called subordinate debts.
+And it is particularly useful for small business owners who aren’t yet ready to pay a huge cost of capital on the equity financingEquity FinancingEquity financing is the process of the sale of an ownership interest to various investors to raise funds for business objectives.
+The money raised from the market does not have to be repaid, unlike debt financing which has a definite repayment schedule..
 Since mezzanine funds are offered with a tailor-made approach in mind, it suits the small business owners quite well.
-And as small amounts are borrowed from multiple sources like private investors, mutual funds, insurance companies, banks etc., no one runs after the borrower immediately.
-Another reason, it’s quite flexible is because it is considered as an unsecured loan; that means the borrower doesn’t need to provide an asset to take the loan.
+And as small amounts are borrowed from multiple sources like private investors, mutual funds, insurance companies, banks, etc., no one runs after the borrower immediately.
+Another reason, it’s quite flexible is because it is considered an unsecured loan; that means the borrower doesn’t need to provide an asset to take the loan.

 Mezzanine funds can be used for buying a company or for expanding one’s own business without going for an IPO.

-Let’s say that Mr Richard has an ice-cream parlour.
+Let’s say that Mr. Richard has an ice-cream parlor.
 He wants to expand his business.
 But he doesn’t want to go for the conventional equity financing.
 Rather he decides to go for mezzanine financing.

 So Mr Richard takes $100,000 by showing that he has a cash flow of $60,000 every year.
-He takes the loans and unfortunately defaults at the time of payment since his ice-cream parlour couldn’t generate enough cash flow.
-The lenders take a portion of his ice-cream parlour and sell off to get back their money.
+He takes the loans and unfortunately defaults at the time of payment since his ice-cream parlor couldn’t generate enough cash flow.
+The lenders take a portion of his ice-cream parlor and sell off to get back their money.

-- Can get loan easily: Small business owners need funds to expand.
-Mezzanine funds is easy to get and one doesn’t need to provide any asset as a mortgage.
+- Can get loans easily: Small business owners need funds to expand.
+Mezzanine funds are easy to get and one doesn’t need to provide any asset as a mortgage.

 - The structure of the loan is quite flexible: The structure of mezzanine debt is quite flexible.
 The borrowers take loans from multiple sources and as a result, the amount from each is smaller.

-- Interest on the mezzanine debt is tax-deductible: This the main advantages of Mezzanine fund and one of the reasons for which small business owners go for mezzanine debt is that the interest they pay on the debt reduces the tax they need to pay to the government.
+- Interest on the mezzanine debt is tax-deductible: This the main advantage of the Mezzanine fund and one of the reasons for which small business owners go for mezzanine debt is that the interest they pay on the debt reduces the tax they need to pay to the government.

-This has been a guide to what is Mezzanine Financing, its definition, structure, advantages and disadvantages.
+This has been a guide to what is Mezzanine Financing and its definition.
+Here we discuss Mezzanine Funding structure, advantages, and disadvantages along with examples.
 Below are another set of useful articles that you may like –